travigd/documentation/readme.md

 **This documentation is available at [http://docs.geteventstore.com](http://docs.geteventstore.com).** The website is hosted using [GitHub Pages](https://pages.github.com) from the `gh-pages` branch of this repository.
 Pages are automatically built with [Jekyll](http://jekyllrb.com) using the [Redcarpet](https://github.com/vmg/redcarpet) complier.

+*What comes below is documentation for the Event Store documentation.
+It’s really meta.
+You have been warned.*

 ## Versioning

 The Event Store documentation is available for multiple versions of Event Store and its APIs.
 By default the website shows documentation for the latest stable release of each component.
 Current sections and versions are: